How to Make Money As An Amazon Affiliate (With a Brand New Blog)

 Write valuable content

-It’s great to utilise the above method, but if your content does not help your reader in some way, then you won’t engage your reader long enough for them to buy anything.
+It’s great to utilize the above method, but if your content does not help your reader in some way, then you won’t engage your reader long enough for them to buy anything.

 I know the phrase ‘content is king’ is overused in the blogging world, but it’s for good reason.
 Work on your content, write something helpful and take it from there.